Dual Credit Program - Upper School - McDonogh School

 Does it cost me anything to do this?

-Do I have to fill out a college application for NDMU?
+Do I have to fill out a college application for any of the partner colleges?

-Students do not have to fill out an application, but enrolled students and their parents will have to fill out a few, short online forms as part of registration.
-Students will sign up for dual credit courses, however, through McDonogh.
+Students do not have to fill out an application, but enrolled students and their parents will have to fill out a few short online forms as part of registration.
+Students will sign up for dual credit courses through McDonogh, however.

 Can I withdraw from dual credit if I decide I don't want it?